Replicate · Replicate Terms of Service · View original document ↗

 • State AG

-State Attorneys General, particularly in California and New York, enforce state consumer protection laws and have authority to challenge mandatory arbitration and class action waiver clauses in adhesion contracts.
+State attorneys general, particularly in California, have authority to challenge mandatory arbitration and class action waiver clauses under state consumer protection law

 File a complaint →